andydoro/WordClock-NeoMatrix8x8/README.md

    If you leave off / clip the unused SQW pin on the RTC breakout, the breakout can sit right on top of the Trinket Pro for a compact design!
 It'll be difficult to reach the Trinket Pro reset button, but you can activate the bootloader by plugging in the USB.
  - Solder NeoMatrix 5V to Trinket 5V, GND to GND, DIN to Trinket Pro pin 8.

-Construction:

- - NeoMatrix goes behind the faceplate.
-Mount Trinket Pro inside enclosure.

- The effect will be a word clock using the RGB LEDs for a color shift effect.

 grid pattern:
  ```
  A T W E N T Y D